Johnson & Johnson Ordered to Pay $2.5 Million in Risperdal Case

 Our Attorneys Will Get to the Bottom of Your Risperdal Drug Case

-At the Edwards Law Firm, we believe deeply that everyone deserves representation if they have been harmed by the use of a defective drug.
+At the Edwards Law Firm our personal injury lawyers believe deeply that everyone deserves representation if they have been harmed by the use of a defective drug.
 Call right away if you feel that you or someone you love is a victim of a defective medication such as Risperdal.
 We do not collect any upfront costs for our services.
 You pay no fees unless we succeed in obtaining a settlement for you through the drug company, mediation or a jury trial.

 Free Initial Consultation